axeldaguerre/movie_title_cleaner/README.md

 1. Be able to retrieve previous movie suggestion
 2. Handle the case where no suggestion have been validated
-2. Better checks
+3. Better checks
-2. fix some ascii bug
+4. fix some ascii bug
 ![image](https://github.com/axeldaguerre/movie_title_cleaner/assets/51819886/40eb9787-b353-4233-8a06-e86d34883b3e)

-4. Find a way to put the `dll` inside the `exe` file
+5. Find a way to put the `dll` inside the `exe` file
-5. Nicer User experience
+6. Nicer User experience
-6. Better performance (Better string searching algo and structure)
+7. Better performance (Better string searching algo and structure)
-7. Add data to check if it works, as it could broke any files inside the folder if it fails.
-You don't want to loose all these precious data.
 8. All data scrapped should be saved in a file (User wait only at the beginning) then you read the file in order to give him suggestions confirmation
 9. Does it needs to be able to search movie title from folder ?
 10. Handle Folder / Files mixing